Volatility forecasting with machine learning and intraday commonality: Experiments

 \subsection{Main results}

-Table \ref{tab:experiment_sigmetaaug} presents the results of each model under three training schemes.
-Due to limited computation power, MLPs and LSTMs are only performed under the {\univ} and {\aug} settings.
-To more formally assess the statistical significance of the differences in out-of-sample volatility forecasts, Table \ref{tab:DM} in Appendix \ref{app:DM} reports the results of all DM tests in terms of MSE.
+Table \ref{tab:experiment_sigmetaaug} presents the results of each model under three training schemes.\footnote{To more formally assess the statistical significance of the differences in out-of-sample volatility forecasts, Table \ref{tab:DM} in Appendix \ref{app:DM} also reports the results of all Diebold-Mariano tests in terms of QLIKE.} Due to limited computation power, MLPs and LSTMs are only performed under the {\univ} and {\aug} settings.
 We draw the following conclusions from Table \ref{tab:experiment_sigmetaaug}.

-\begin{itemize} \item Regarding HAR-d models, we observe that {\univ} shows no improvement in forecasting, compared to {\single}.
-HAR-d models trained under {\aug} significantly outperform the ones trained under the other two schemes, across all horizons in our study.
-The average reduction in MSE of {\aug} compared to {\single} is 0.017, 0.004, 0.005, 0.006 over 10-min, 30-min, 65-min, and 1-day, respectively. \item Generally speaking, there are significant improvements when moving from HAR-d models to OLS models, over 10-min, 30-min, and 65-min horizons.
-For example, MSEs are reduced from 1.013 (resp.
-0.328, 0.265) with the best HAR-d model (i.e. under {\aug}) to 0.962 (resp.
-0.293, 0.241) with the best OLS model (i.e. under {\aug}), across the three horizons, $\{10,30,65\}$ minutes, respectively.
-Within the OLS models, conclusions are similar with HAR-d models, i.e. no benefits from {\univ} while significant benefits from {\aug}. \item We observe similar findings in LASSO as in OLS, \mc{suggesting that regularization does not further aid performance}.
+We begin by comparing the SARIMA with HAR-D under the {\single} setting.\footnote{Note that (S)ARIMA is for single time series.} The results show that the ARIMA model achieves similar performance as HAR over the 1-day horizon, consistent with \citet{izzeldin2019forecasting}.
+However, HAR-D yields more accurate out-of-sample forecasts than SARIMA across intraday horizons, i.e. 10-min, 30-min, 65-min.

-\item XGBoost slightly underperforms linear regressions, possibly due to overfitting.
-The best out-of-sample performance of XGBoost is achieved under the {\univ} setting.
-Incorporating market volatility does not provide additional predictive power.
+Regarding linear models, we observe that for HAR-D, {\univ} shows no improvement in forecasting, compared to {\single}.
+HAR-D models trained under {\aug} significantly outperform the ones trained under the other two schemes, across all horizons in our study.
+The average reduction in QLIKE of {\aug} compared to {\single} is 0.031, -0.005, 0.004, 0.010 over 10-min, 30-min, 65-min, and 1-day, respectively.

-\item MLPs and LSTMs achieve state-of-the-art accuracy across all measures and intraday horizons, implying the complex interactions between predictors.
+Generally speaking, there are significant improvements when moving from HAR-D models to OLS models, over 10-min, 30-min, and 65-min horizons.
+For example, QLIKEs are reduced from 0.453 (resp.
+0.227, 0.186) with the best HAR-D model (i.e. under {\aug}) to 0.430 (resp.
+0.204, 0.171) with the best OLS model (i.e. under {\aug}), across the three horizons (i.e. 10, 30, 65-min), respectively.
+Within the OLS models, conclusions are similar with HAR-D models, i.e. no benefits from {\univ} while significant benefits from {\aug}.
+We also observe similar findings in LASSO as in OLS, {suggesting that regularization does not further aid performance}.
+On the other hand, MLPs and LSTMs achieve state-of-the-art accuracy across all measures and intraday horizons (i.e. 10, 30, 65-min), implying the complex interactions between predictors.
 Further analysis is provided in Section \ref{sec:interaction}.